 Other higher education institutions in Australia are usually Technical and Further Education (TAFE) institutions, focussing on practical and professional training.
 They offer some postgraduate qualifications at or around Masters-level, but don't award PhDs.

 As in other countries, Australian higher education includes several university associations or 'mission groups'.
 These bring together similar institutions with shared aims and objectives.

 Don't get too caught up with a university's affiliation when considering PhD opportunities.

 A doctorate from a Group of Eight member is an impressive and prestigious qualification, but institutions in other groups offer equally excellent research opportunities in their areas of expertise.
 Don't forget, after all, that specialism is what PhD study is all about.

 The strength - and breadth - of Australian research has traditionally been reflected in global league tables.
-2018 is no exception, with eight universities in the top 150 according to the latest Times Higher Education and QS World University Rankings.
+2019 is no exception, with nine universities in the top 200 according to the latest Times Higher Education and QS World University Rankings.

 |Information in this table is based on the latest Times Higher Education World University Rankings, QS World University Rankings and Academic Ranking of World Universities.
 Visit their websites for more information.|

 University rankings can help you choose a PhD project or programme, provided you know what to look at.
 Our guide explains how to use rankings as a prospective postgraduate.